agsb/jelly/documents/CircuitDesign.md

 The D0-D7 are bi-diretional, defaults to output, T0-T1 are output only.
 All lines are as pull-down and high actived.

-The T0-T1 could go into a 74HC139, dual 2:4 decoder for separated lines, and D0-D7 could go to a 74HC242, bi-directional switch for control direction;

-One dual 2:4 decoder, U8, 74HC139, uses T0-T3 as A0-A3 from U1, giving Y0-Y3 and Y4-Y7, the /OE is GND.

-One bi-direcional switch, U9, 74HC245, uses D0-D7 as A0-A7 from data bus, uses B0-B7 as D0-D7 to device bus, /OE is /OE9, DIR is DIR9.
+One bi-direcional switch, U7, 74HC245, uses D0-D7 as A0-A7 from internal data bus, uses B0-B7 as D0-D7 to external device bus, /OE is /OE7, DIR is DIR7.

+Optional external, One dual 2:4 decoder, U9, 74HC139, uses T0-T3 as A0-A3 from U1, giving Y0-Y3 and Y4-Y7, for external controler, the /OE is GND.

-Note: The /OE9 line is controled by not(T0 or T1) and direction DIR9 by T2; ****
+Note: The /OE7 line is controled by not(T0 or T1) and direction DIR7 by T2; ****

 #### Connector external
 | line | Pin | Pin | line |